carlton355/DclLowLatency/README.md

 - We are continuting to build test scenes.

 What we completed recently
+- All the main tests are now passing.
-- Tests passing: "Just a Video Screen", "Low Latency Test", "Audio Test", "Throttling Test" with code and instructions.
+- Tests passing: "Just a Video Screen", "Low Latency Test", "Audio Test", "Simple Resource Test", "Throttling Test" and "Running Adjacent Video Scenes" with code and instructions.
 - We added a new Low Latency Test.
 - We created a better way to setup the test project from this repo.
 You can now clone the Kernel from the main decentraland github and add patch files.

 What's next
-- Continuing with test scenes to work towards getting them all developed and passing.
 - Preparing for user testing.
 - Writing documentation for Decentraland [Docs](https://docs.decentraland.org/).